AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/paladin.md

 Although no paladin in the world could be described as typical, a number of them are narrow-minded do-gooders who refuse to tolerate even the smallest deviation from their own outlook.
 Paladins who take up the adventuring life, however, rarely remain so rigid in their attitudes—if only to keep from alienating their companions.

 You can flesh out your paladin character by using the suggestions below.
 It's important to keep in mind that most paladins aren't robots.
 They have doubts and prejudices and harbor contradictory thoughts just as any other character does.
 Some are compelled by an internal motivation that might sometimes be at odds with the principles of their oaths.

+> [!quote] A quote from Xanathar
+>
+> Living up to an oath?
+That sounds ridiculous.
+Why would anyone ever do that?
+There's nothing wrong with making promises, but only suckers keep them.

 ## Personal Goal
 _Source: Xanathar's Guide to Everything_